emqx/cloud-docs/en_US/rule_engine/rule_engine_aws_rds.md

 ### Create a MySQL DB Instance

-You can refer to the step 2 in [Creating and connecting to a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html) for some general instructions, but you also need to refer to the following instructions to configure some settings specific for the data integration with EMQX Cloud.
+You can refer to step 2 in [Creating and connecting to a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html) for some general instructions, but you also need to refer to the following instructions to configure some settings specific to the data integration with EMQX Cloud.

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/ec2/), and search for "RDS".